getfem/getfem/doc/sphinx/source/userdoc/gasm_high.rst

 and ``my_f1`` and ``my_f2`` are some given functions.
 Note that in that case, the problem is nonlinear due to the coupling, even if the two functions  ``my_f1`` and ``my_f2`` are linear.

-Derivation order and automatic differentiation
+Derivation order and symbolic differentiation
 ----------------------------------------------

 The derivation order of the assembly string is automatically detected.
 This means that if no tests function are found, the order will be considered to be 0 (potential energy), if first order tests functions are found, the order will be considered to be 1 (weak formulation) and if both first and second order tests functions are found, the order will be considered to be 2 (tangent system).

 In order to perform an assembly (see next section), one should specify the order (0, 1 or 2).
-If an order 1 string is furnished and an order 2 assembly is required, an automatic differentiation of the expression is performed.
+If an order 1 string is furnished and an order 2 assembly is required, a symbolic differentiation of the expression is performed.
 The same if an order 0 string is furnished and if an order 1 or 2 assembly is required.
 Of course, the converse is not true.
 If an order 1 expression is given and an order 0 assembly is expected, no integration is performed.
 This should not be generally not possible since an arbitrary weak formulation do not necessary derive from a potential energy.

 The standard way to use the generic assembly is to furnish order 1 expressions (i.e. a weak formulation).
 If a potential energy exists, one may furnish it.
 However, it will be derived twice to obtain the tangent system which could result in complicated expressions.
 For nonlinear problems, it is not allowed to furnish order 2 expressions directly.
 The reason is that the weak formulation is necessary to obtain the residual.
 So nothing could be done with a tangent term without having the corresponding order 1 term.